Umangstudent/mini-ecommerce-react/README.md

-first do nmp install then npm start
+first do npm install and then npm start